vmedium/IndieCorners/README.md

 - **Create New**: Creates a standard rectangle shape where you can control each corner's roundness.
 - **Replace Rect**: Replaces an existing rectangle, preserving its properties but adds the ability to control corners.
 - **Replace Poly**: Replaces a custom shape made by the pen tool, imported from Figma, etc.
-- **Dockable Handy UI Panel**: Features an easy-to-use panel with three buttons.
+- **Dockable UI Panel**: Small, responsive, doesn't take much space
-- **Adjustable Properties**: Adjust position, anchor point alignment, and size of the shape.
+- **Adjustable Properties**: Adjust position, anchor point alignment, and size of the shape from effects panels.

 ![custom shape](customShape.gif)